hvitoi/tech-docs/cloud/aws/services/storage/DynamoDB/Table.md

 ## LocalSecondaryIndexes

 - LSI add a new "sort key" (the `LSI Sort Key`)
+- It's index that has the same partition key as the base table, but a different sort key
 - This way, you can fetch the item directly using the partition key + the LSI sort key
 - Allows search within the same partition (or same partition key)
 - You can have up to `5 LSIs`